tomaszdudek7/airflow_project/jupyter/README.md

 ```
 Now create a basic `Dockerfile` that spins up `run.sh`(which we will create later)

-**Note that while `jessie` is not always the best choice of Docker base image taking its size into consideration, the benefit of `alpine` quickly diminishes when using huge libraries like numpy, scipy or pandas.** If you are comfort with Docker and Linux, feel free to use `alpine` as your base image.
+**Note that while `jessie` is not always the best choice of Docker base image taking its size into consideration, the benefit of `alpine` quickly diminishes when using huge libraries like numpy, scipy or pandas.** If you are comfortable with Docker and Linux, feel free to use `alpine` as your base image.
 This will require however, tweaking the Dockerfiles a lot.

 Make sure that your name of virtualenv matches correctly in the following file:
 ```dockerfile